 6. Talk like your brand

-If you want to know how to write product descriptions, start by talking like your brand.
+To learn how to write a good product description, start by talking like your brand.
 Your product descriptions must match your brand’s personality.
 It helps you create a more cohesive appearance for your business.

 7. Use power words